Switched-On Bach: Influence

-Following the album's success, Moog received requests from producers and artists for his synthesizers.
+Following the album's success, Moog received an unprecedented number of inquiries from producers and artists.
 A number of other Moog synthesizer albums were released, such as Switched-On Rock by the Moog Machine, Music to Moog By by Gershon Kingsley, and The Moog Strikes Bach by Hans Wurman.
 Moog credited the album for demonstrating that synthesizers could be used for more than avant-garde music and sound effects.
 He said of the album's success:

 CBS had no idea what they had in Switched-On Bach.
 When it came out, they lumped it in at a studio press party for Terry Riley's In C and an abysmal record called Rock and Other Four Letter Words.
-Carlos was angered by this, so [s]he refused to come.
+Carlos was angered by this, so he [sic] refused to come.
 So CBS, frantic to have some representation, asked me to demonstrate the synthesizer.
 I remember there was a nice big bowl of joints on top of the mixing console, and Terry Riley was there in his white Jesus suit, up on a pedestal, playing live on a Farfisa electronic organ against a backup of tape delays.
 Rock and Other Four Letter Words went on to sell a few thousand records.
 In C sold a few tens of thousands.
 Switched-On Bach sold over a million, and just keeps going on and on.

-In 1972 Columbia Records released an orchestral album, Switched Off Bach, with the same track listing as Switched-On Bach.
-The producer Giorgio Moroder credits Carlos's Moog-based album for bringing synthesizers to his attention.
-Brian Wilson of the Beach Boys called it "one of the most electrifying albums I ever heard."
-It was inducted into the National Recording Registry in 2005.
+Giorgio Moroder credited Switched-On Bach with bringing synthesizers to his attention.
+Brian Wilson of the Beach Boys called it "one of the most electrifying albums I ever heard" and cited it as a major influence on the band's synthesizer-heavy 1977 album The Beach Boys Love You.
+It was inducted into the Library of Congress' National Recording Registry in 2005.

 Reissues

-Switched-On Bach was remastered and included as part of the Switched-On Boxed Set, a four-CD box set released in 1999 with The Well-Tempered Synthesizer, Switched-On Bach II, and Switched-On Brandenburgs.
-In 1992, Carlos also released Switched-On Bach 2000 to commemorate the 25th anniversary of her first album, featuring a re-recording of the record using digital synthesizers and computer-assisted recording with an added introductory composition styled as a birthday fanfare for the project.
+In 1999, Switched-On Bach was remastered and included as part of the Switched-On Boxed Set, a four-CD box set also containing its successors The Well-Tempered Synthesizer, Switched-On Bach II, and Switched-On Brandenburgs.
+In 1992, Carlos released Switched-On Bach 2000, a re-recording using digital synthesizers and computer-assisted recording (with an added introductory composition styled as a birthday fanfare for the project), to commemorate the 25th anniversary of the album.
 In 2001, a remastered edition was released with a previously unreleased track, "Initial Experiments, demonstration".
 Carlos wrote: "You may rest assured that this is the best these recordings have ever sounded."